Please select the topic of your interest from the menu on the right hand side.

 Growth Assessment and Action (GAA) Program

-Child Growth Charts in the Northern Territory - Discussion paper
+- Child Growth Charts in the NT - Discussion paper

 The aim of the Northern Territory Government's Growth Assessment and Action (GAA) program is to improve the growth and nutritional status of children 0-5 years living in remote communities.
 GAA involves regular monitoring of growth and implementation of early action if growth falters.